skissler/IQTeamProject/notes/README.md

 I think the next thing is to start with a national average: using the national average for household sizes and crowding (and secondary infection rate), figure out some sensible beta, tau, and tau_boost values.
 Then, apply these at the county level for some projections.

+To prepare, I'm going to:

+- Clean up the acs imports
+- Clean up the naws imports
+- Create a data frame with county-level data including percent crowding, household size distribution, split between ag and non-ag workers, with raw and adjusted values...
+I think?
+-